This section identifies the groups and communities that are commonly targeted by fraudsters.

 When a fraudster who has the community’s trust offers an investment, there is a risk that the people who invest will promote the opportunity to their neighbours and friends.
 Fraudsters play on this trust to gain access to advance their schemes.
 Investment schemes can cause serious damage to the social fabric of a small, tight-knit community.

-To gain the trust of a senior, a fraudster will offer help or become a close friend.
-Seniors without wide social networks are at risk because fraudsters often isolate people, discouraging them to report abuse or suspect investments.
+To gain the trust of an older adult, a fraudster will offer help or become a close friend.
+Older adults without wide social networks are at risk because fraudsters often isolate people, discouraging them to report abuse or suspect investments.

-Fraudsters target seniors because they often have savings: investments, property, pensions, etc. Seniors may be looking to maximize their investments to help get through retirement and leave money for their children and grandchildren.
-While anyone can be a victim of investment fraud or an unsuitable investment, seniors have less time to recover from a financial loss.
+Fraudsters target older adults because they often have savings: investments, property, pensions, etc. Older adults may be looking to maximize their investments to help get through retirement and leave money for their children and grandchildren.
+While anyone can be a victim of investment fraud or an unsuitable investment, older adults have less time to recover from a financial loss.